How Tax-Efficient Investing May Improve After-Tax Long-Term Outcomes

 Tax-Loss Harvesting

-The Importance of Long-Term Holding Periods
+The Importance of Holding Periods

-Tax Efficiency as Part of a Broader Financial Plan
+Tax Efficiency Within a Broader Financial Plan

 • Retirement income planning

-• Social Security claiming strategies
+• Social Security claiming decisions

 • Estate and legacy planning